neomatrix369/nlp_profiler/README.md

 Contributions are Welcome!

-Please ave a look at the [CONTRIBUTING](CONTRIBUTING.md) guidelines.
+Please have a look at the [CONTRIBUTING](CONTRIBUTING.md) guidelines.

 Please share it with the wider community (and get credited for it)!